-How one ex-trucker is helping bring faith and hope to drivers on the road
+How this ex-trucker brings faith and hope to other drivers

 Swing by the T/A truck stop off I-75 in Jackson, Georgia, and you’ll see a food court, gas pumps and rows of big rigs in the parking lot.